mattpilla/Lilith/README.md

 - `.gameclear`: (admin only) deletes the role given by `.gameon` from the server
 - `.gameoff`: removes the role given by `.gameon` from the user
 - `.gameon`: gives user role specified by `gameRoleName` in `config.json` (and creates it if it doesn't exist)
+- `.inspiration`: posts an image generated from http://inspirobot.me
 - `.join`: joins your current voice channel and plays a sound clip
 - `.leave`: plays a sound clip then exits voice
 - `.poke <Pokémon name or number> (shiny)`: gives types, abilities, stats, and sprite of Pokémon, using [PokéAPI](https://pokeapi.co/)